little-core-labs/axis3d/README.md

 ======

 *Axis3D* is a lightweight functional graphics library built on top of [regl][regl].
-It aimes to be compatible with many components within the [stack.gl](http://stack.gl) ecosystem.
+It aims to be compatible with many components within the [stack.gl](http://stack.gl) ecosystem.
 It provides a set of components with sane defaults.
 This library is heavily inspired by the underlying mechanics of [regl][regl] and the functional/reactive component patterns